xyzuka/Coding-notes/README.md

 # Coding Notes

-Various files used to practice coding exercises
+Notes from learning JavaScript and practice coding exercises